Discover the exciting history of LADOS over the years since the foundation of our society in 1891

-Another first for LADOS was the production of “Chess” in 2004.
-This was the first time Roger Bradley had produced a show for LADOS, and what a superb job he did.
+Another first for LADOS was the production of "Chess" in 2004.
+[View Gallery: Dress Rehearsal Photographs] This was the first time Roger Bradley had produced a show for LADOS, and what a superb job he did.
 The sets were minimalistic, the lighting set the many different moods perfectly, and the music was in turn, funny, stirring and very moving.

 Our 2005 production once again was a first for LADOS with "Anything Goes".
 Cole Porter musicals were enjoying a revival, a fact which we took full advantage of.
 Rehearsals started in September 2004, and were hard work, but lots of fun, and we hope that our audiences enjoyed watching the show as much as the company have enjoyed staging it.
 For our 2006 production, we once again became the first amateur society to be given the rights to stage a musical which is new to the Lancaster & Morecambe area.
 This show was "Hot Mikado", based on Gilbert & Sullivan's "The Mikado".